 Lebanese Meatballs ~ you can’t help but fall in love with these tender beef and lamb meatballs made with tons of fresh herbs, spices, and tangy goat cheese!
+This is the perfect addition to your next Mediterranean dinner or mezze platter!

 I know.
 These look really good, don’t they?
 Little spiced meatballs are one of the things I make over and over again.
 But I do try and experiment with something a little different each time.
 This time I made them a little spicier and a little greener.
 I don’t know why, but flavors tend to get sucked up by ground meat dishes like meatballs and meatloaves.
 It helps to have a pretty heavy hand with the seasonings if you want the flavors to come through in the end.